 In the Air

-With this work I am thinking about what goes into the air, where it travels, and the impact it has.
-I am curious about protections that are in place, ones that are needed and ones that are being removed.
+Air seems invisible; however, it is a thriving ecosystem teeming with solids, liquids, and gases.
+With this work I am exploring what goes into the air, where it travels, and the impact it has.
+I am interested in protections that are in place, ones that are needed, and ones that are being removed.
 During research into this project, I was astonished to discover that we breathe in almost 3,000 gallons of air a day.
 The goals of this work are to raise awareness, to make the invisible visible, and to make the ephemeral permanent.